ocaml/dune/doc/melange.rst

 ------------

 The ``melange.emit`` stanza allows to generate JavaScript from Melange libraries and modules.
-It could be seen as the OCaml :ref:`executable` stanza, but for Melange
+It's analogous to the OCaml :ref:`executable` stanza, but for Melange
 projects:

 .. code:: scheme